Denver Chapter was formed 121 years ago, May 26, 1898.

 Following the war, our emphasis returned to conservation, education, and historical preservation.
 We continued with essay contests, tree plantings, and work with veterans.
 We refurbished the solarium in Ward Lower W at Fitzsimmons Hospital and provided gold medals to eighth grade pupils for outstanding work in American history.

-Establish our own Scholarships
+Establish our own Legacy

 Denver Chapter NSDAR continues to give citizenship manuals to immigrants and the Children's Flag Code, relating the significance of the stars and stripes, and colors as well as a short history to school children.
 The same information is included for the Colorado flag.
 Our past regent, Maidie Mestek, received the 1997 Community Service Award for having given over 100 "Our Flag" programs in the Denver Public Schools.
 Jean Mitchell Taylor conducts genealogy workshops in Denver libraries for residents who are interested in learning more about their ancestors or who need help in filling out application papers in order to join NSDAR.